loteque/dyn-prop-list-of-embeded-res/README.md

   - once you have added sufficent entries into the database you can make a new scene and add data from the database to that scene
     - look at example_scene.tscn and example_scene.gd for a demonstration on how to do this.

-Feel free to open an issue on this repo if you have questions or concerns.
+_Feel free to open an issue at https://github.com/Loteque/loteque.database/issues if you have questions or concerns._